Arithmetic and Numeric Operations

 • pda (pdarray) – The pdarray instance to be evaluated.

-• axis (int or Tuple[int, ...], optional) – The axis or axes along which to compute the sum.
-If None, the reduction of the entire array is computed (returning a scalar).
+• axis (int or Tuple[int, ...], optional, default = None) – The axis or axes along which to compute the function.
+If None, the computation is done across the entire array.

-• keepdims (bool, optional) – Whether to keep the singleton dimension(s) along axis in the result.
+• keepdims (bool, optional, default = False) – Whether to keep the singleton dimension(s) along axis in the result.

 Returns: